 Patent expiration is the major driving factor of the market.
 Most of the blockbuster patents will expire by the end of 2014, which would provide a competitive edge to local pharmaceutical manufacturers over the global players.
 For instance, patents for insulin glargine will expire by the end of this year, which would give an opportunity for the growth of insulin biosimilars market.
 Biosimilar medicines have witnessed growth over the past five and six years.

-Regulations for biosimilars plays a vital role in maintaining the viability and balance between original and biosimilar products.
-Various regulatory authorities, namely EMA and the U.S. FDA are actively regulating the biosimilars market.
-Regulations in the European union are considered benchmark around the world, as the guidelines proposed are most stringent for validation and commercialization of biosimilars.
+Regulations for this biologic medical product plays a vital role in maintaining the viability and balance between original and biosimilar products.
+Various regulatory authorities, namely EMA and the U.S. FDA are actively regulating the global biosimilars market.
+Regulations in the European union are considered benchmark around the global, as the guidelines proposed are most stringent for validation and commercialization of biosimilars.
 High profitability is the attractive aspect that is enticing companies to invest in the biosimilars industry.

 Europe was the first region to draft guidelines for approval of biosimilars in 2006.
 Nevertheless, in 2008, the first biosimilars version of Granulocyte colony-stimulating factor (G-CSF) was introduced in the European Union under the regulatory guidance of European Medical Association (EMA).
 Currently, there are three biosimilar versions of G-CSF available in the European market, namely Ratiograstim/Tevagrastim/Biograstim, Zarzio/Filgrastim Hexal and Nivestim/Pliva/Mayne filgrastim.
 Adding to the G-CSF biosimilars, the insulin biosimilars also showcase tremendous potential in the future.